 Using the Task List

-Use the Task List to create and manage tasks, add and track code comments that use tokens such as TODO and HACK, and manage shortcuts that will take you directly to a predefined location in the code.
+Use the Task List to track code comments that use tokens such as TODO and HACK, or custom tokens, and to manage shortcuts that will take you directly to a predefined location in the code.
 Click on the item in the list to go to its location in the source code.

 In this topic:

-When the Task List is open, you can choose to display user tasks, comments, or shortcuts.
-The Task List window appears at the bottom of the application window.
+When the Task List is open, it appears at the bottom of the application window.

 To open the Task List